Trump to host Big Oil execs at White House to discuss market slump

-The countries did not confirm the plan but said they were willing to discuss ways to stabilize the market with other major world oil producers.
-Trump said in a press conference that he made no concessions to Saudi Arabia or Russia and did not agree to a U.S. production cut.
+The countries did not confirm the plan, but said they were willing to discuss ways to stabilize the market with other major world oil producers.
+Trump said he had made no concessions to Saudi Arabia or Russia and did not agree to a U.S. production cut - an idea that would violate U.S. anti-trust law.
 A U.S. official told Reuters on Thursday that the slide in prices had already forced drillers to reduce production.

-The United States has grown in recent years into the world's biggest oil producer which has at times put it in competition with Russia and countries in the Organization of the Petroleum Exporting Countries, even as it imposes sanctions on cartel members Venezuela and Iran.
-Global oil prices have fallen by roughly two-thirds this year, raising the specter of a wave of U.S. oil drilling bankruptcies and layoffs.
+The United States in recent years has become the world's biggest oil producer, which has at times put it in competition with Russia and countries in the Organization of the Petroleum Exporting Countries, even as it imposes sanctions on cartel members Venezuela and Iran.
+Global oil prices have fallen by roughly two-thirds this year, raising the specter of a wave of U.S. oil drilling bankruptcies and lay-offs.

 The American Petroleum Institute, which represents the U.S. oil and gas industry, had asked Trump for regulatory relief to ensure steady supplies during the coronavirus pandemic.
 The administration has since announced a temporary easing of environmental enforcement.
 The API, many of whose members operate globally, has strongly opposed the idea of an oil import tariff, which could hurt domestic refiners and complicate projects and business relationships across borders.